Leave of Absence/ Withdrawal

 Leave of Absence Defined

 A Leave of Absence is an anticipated separation from the College of less than one year.
 A Voluntary Leave of Absence is initiated by the student.
-An Administrative Leave of Absence is initiated by the Dean of Students (or designee) and is given for medical, personal, or other issues as determined by the Dean of Students.
+An Administrative Leave of Absence is initiated by the Dean of Student Affairs (or designee) and is given for medical, personal, or other issues as determined by the Dean of Student Affairs.
 Students who are granted an Administrative Leave of Absence must meet all specific conditions before being allowed to return to the College.

 Withdrawal Defined

 A Withdrawal is an anticipated separation from the College of more than one year, up to and including a permanent separation.
 A Voluntary Withdrawal is initiated by the student.
-An Administrative Withdrawal is initiated by the Dean of Students (or designee) or by the Registrar (or designee) and is given for reasons of non-attendance, poor scholarship, disciplinary conduct, or other issues as determined by the Dean of Students or the Committee on Academic Standing.
+An Administrative Withdrawal is initiated by the Dean of Student Affairs (or designee) or by the Registrar (or designee) and is given for reasons of non-attendance, poor scholarship, disciplinary conduct, or other issues as determined by the Dean of Student Affairs or the Academic Standing Committee.

 Students who are given an Administrative Withdrawal must apply for readmission (if eligible) and must meet all specific conditions before being allowed to return to the College.